Akash-Ramjyothi/Bulk-Email-Sender/readme.md

 What’s worse, recipients may mark your emails as spam.
 When this happens, your mass marketing campaign may struggle against spam filters of major email providers.

 Open rates may plummet, and all that time and effort will go to waste.
 Not to mention, you may end up with a poor return on investment (ROI).

-In this article, you’ll learn how to avoid these pitfalls of email marketing.
-Instead, we’ll show you how to send bulk email without spamming your readers.